-Attendees cannot speak during a presentation, so they'll type questions into the Chat window.
+Virtual attendees cannot speak during a presentation, so they'll type questions into the Chat window.
 The moderator will organize the questions and read them to you.
 You can choose to answer questions multiple times during your presentation or wait and take them all at the end.
-Whichever you choose, please tell the audience what you plan to do and remind them to type their questions into the Chat window for the Stage.
-(HopIn offers an event-wide Chat window, as well as Chat windows for whatever area you're in at the moment.)
+Whichever you choose, please tell the audience what you plan to do and remind virtual attendees to type their questions into the Chat window for the Stage.
+(RingCentral Events offers an event-wide Chat window, as well as a Chat window for whatever area you're in at the moment.)
 It's a good idea to add a slide with this information before or after your Agenda slide so attendees know what to expect.